lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/archive/SystemAtlas.md

 #### Explanation

 The amount of memory that you request for your job (-M ) restricts to which nodes it will be scheduled.
-Usually, the column **"Avail.
-Memory per Job Slot"** shows the maximum that will be allowed on the respective nodes.
+Usually, the column **Avail.
+Memory per Job Slot** shows the maximum that will be allowed on the respective nodes.

 However, we allow for **oversubscribing of job slot memory**.
 This means that jobs which use **-n32 or less** may be scheduled to smaller memory nodes.

 Have a look at the **examples below**.